rbtzero/rbt/README.md

 ## 7. Contributing & questions

 Bug reports, questions and pull-requests are welcome!
-Please open an issue or email `chetan AT rbtzero.org`.
+Please open an issue or email <nothingnessrbt@gmail.com>.

 All contributions must leave `make paper` green on CI.